 The requirements for the Kansas Scholars Curriculum are as follows:

-English, 4 years – one unit to be taken each year at the high school Mathematics, 4 years – Algebra I, Algebra II, and Geometry plus one year of higher-level mathematics such as trigonometry and pre-calculus
+English, 4 years – one unit to be taken each year of high school.

+Mathematics, 4 years – Algebra I, Algebra II, and Geometry plus one year of higher-level mathematics such as trigonometry and pre-calculus

 Science, 3 years – one year each in Biology, Chemistry, and Physics.
 Two years of one of the above courses may not be substitute for a third course.